2023 Contest Categories

 - First, Second, and Third Place prizes will be awarded by category.

-- POINTS are given for authenticity of music and style, musicianship, and stage presence.
+- POINTS are given for authenticity of music and style, and musicianship.
 All judging decisions are final.

 - TIMING...
 Performances are limited to four minutes or less.
 Overtime will result in point deductions.